lintonye/learnreact.design/2017-06-08-what-is-react.md

 ![a few sketches of yoga poses on a piece of paper, in sketched tree forms, or perhaps just stickman](/images/what-is-react/08-thinker.png)

-Even cooler, you can leave placeholders in your request to represent different variations of a same pose.
+Even cooler, imagine if you can leave placeholders in your request to represent different variations of a same pose.
+React does that too!

 This way, when somebody asks for portraits of Domo wearing a different hat, you don't have to talk to Domo again.
 You can just sit back and let him change it himself.

 ![Sketch with ornaments placeholders, Domo with different ornaments](/images/what-is-react/09-thinker-with-hat.png)

 This trick is how React got its name.
 The UI built with React is **reactive**.
 As a developer, you just need to write down **what** you want and React figures out **how** to do it.
-When the data change, your UI changes accordingly.
+When data change, your UI changes accordingly.
 You don't need to worry about updating the DOM, React does it for you automatically.
 The idea of reactive UI greatly simplifies UI development.

-To put things in perspective, check out this example (try changing Domo's hat):
+I know I said you don't need any coding knowledge but just to help put things in perspective, I've popped this in.
+Check out this example (try changing Domo's hat):

 <p data-height="375" data-theme-id="light" data-slug-hash="gROrXx" data-default-tab="result" data-user="focuser" data-embed-version="2" data-pen-title="Reactive UI" class="codepen">See the Pen <a href="https://codepen.io/focuser/pen/gROrXx/">Reactive UI</a> by focuser (<a href="https://codepen.io/focuser">@focuser</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>